-1.16 Does the scope of protection of a patent claim extend to non-literal equivalents?
+Does the scope of protection of a patent claim 1.17 extend to non-literal equivalents (a) in the context of challenges to validity, and (b) in relation to infringement??

 For many years, it has been interpreted that only literal infringement is recognised under the current IP Law.
 Infringement under the doctrine of equivalents is not expressly provided in the law; a broader interpretation of the patent law to explore the doctrine of equivalents is required.